Carbon-Twelve-C12/supernova/btclib/src/docs/miner_reporting.md

 ## Integration with Fee Structure

-The miner reporting framework integrates with SuperNova's fee structure to provide incentives:
+The miner reporting framework integrates with supernova's fee structure to provide incentives:

 1. **Green Miner Discounts**: Verified miners with high renewable percentages receive transaction fee discounts
 2. **REC Prioritization**: Miners with RECs receive higher discounts than those with only carbon offsets